 Pitching-to-peers: a five-minute presentation of the article in front of the group.

-Author meets critics: feedback sessions in small groups of three.
+Author meets critics: feedback sessions where papers are discussed in groups of three.

 Participating Editors and Editorial Board Members: